 The Christian Ministries Scholarship Fund provides financial assistance for those preparing for Christian Ministries, both in seminary and undergraduate education.
 This fund is primarily aimed at supporting those persons from the Christian Church of Mid-America (CCMA) Region who are preparing for the Christian ministries.
 Womens Ministry/CWF and the receipts from local congregations establish this fund that provides gifts as grants in aid to the recipients.

 From where does the money come?
 From 1956-57 until 1968 the Christian Women's Fellowship groups in Missouri were the primary supporters of this fund.
 Since 1961 the annual support of this fund has exceeded $4,000.
 As of 1969, resources were expanded to include monies from local congregations.
 Therefore, this fund is now a total church opportunity.

-Grants for the remainder of 2018 year will be awarded after the regional assembly April 20-21.
+Grants for the remainder of the 2019 year will be awarded August 15th 2019.
 Those seeking the scholarship please submit a letter stating:

 Funds will be distributed after the Regional Office receives confirmation from the school that the student is still enrolled as a student.

 Rev. Katrina Palan, Regional Minister

 Must be a member of the Christian Church (Disciples of Christ).

 Current affiliation with a local congregation within the Mid-America Region of the Christian Church (Disciples of Christ) or serving a congregation in the Region.

 Preference is given to those attending an accredited seminary.

 Continued eligibility will depend upon further need and academic standing.